 - the ceremony was invalid (for example, the celebrant was not properly appointed).

-If my marriage is annulled can I still apply for orders about children or property?
+Can a party to an annulled marriage still apply for orders about children or property?

 A partner to a void (annulled) marriage is still able to institute proceedings in the Family Law Courts for orders about children, maintenance and property [Family Law Act 1975 (Cth) s 71].

 A child of a void marriage is covered by the Family Law Act 1975 (Cth) [ss 60E, 60F].